Steps for Making a Platinum/Palladium Print

 Platinum/palladium prints are made by coating paper, usually watercolour paper, with a light sensitive solution of platinum and palladium salts.
 After the paper is dry the paper and negative are sandwiched in a frame to hold them tightly together and exposed to ultraviolet light.
 The exposed print is then put in a developer.
 The final steps are putting the print in two clearing baths and a last wash in plain water.
 Illustrations of the steps in the process are below.

-The positive image in the digital photograph is converted to a negative in an image editing program.
-The physical negative is then printed, in reverse, on a transparent film.
+The positive image of the digital photograph is converted to a negative in an image editing program.
+This involves a conversion from color to black and white and then inverting all of the tones.
+The image is then printed, in reverse, on a transparent film to create the actual negative.
+The entire process is a contact process, the size of the negative is the size of the print..

 Dried paper and negative in the contact frame ready for exposure to ultraviolet light.
 A good contact between paper and negative results in a sharp final image.

-After exposure a ghost of the image is present.
-The split back of the contact frame allow for checking the print while keeping the print and negative in registration.
+After the exposure a ghost of the image is present.
+The split back of the contact frame allows for checking the print while keeping the print and negative in registration.

 The exposed print is placed in developer for about 5 minutes.

-The fully developed image just needs to be cleared of any remaining chemical and washed with plain water.
+The fully developed image just needs to be cleared of any remaining chemical by placing in two different baths of 15 minutes each.
+The final step is a wash with plain water.

 Come and have a virtual visit to my new “dark room.”
 You’ll see that it isn’t really dark.
 Many alternative process printing techniques can by done in low light as long as ultraviolet light is excluded.
 You’ll see yellow curtains on my windows for that reason.
 Yellow is good at blocking uv light.